jeromeetienne/threex/src/threex.glow/readme.md

 It is a selective glow, so it is possible to have some glowing objects along with non glowing objects on the same scene.

+**TODO** see dev master blog to get various implementation of the blending

 ## Algorithm
 * it is starting from a existing scene
 * you render this scene in a render target using THREE.MeshBasicMaterial